 How to manage the win situations

 I started by reading some documentation and trying exercises on W3Schools, which for me at that time was more than enough.
-I read, checked the exercises and at least tried to understand the HTML documentation in the first two weeks.
+I read, checked the exercises, and at least tried to understand the HTML documentation in the first two weeks.
+For those which are in the beginning, I let you here this resource Learn HTML Free in – Basic HTML Codes for Beginners which might help.

 The next week I spent it learning CSS and I tried to understand how to use it in the same context with what I had learned in the previous week.